Inseparable local uniformization: Relative one-dimensional inseparable local uniformization

 The following class of valued fields will be very important in the sequel.
-Recall that a valued field $k$ is called {\em deeply ramified} if $\kcirc=(\kcirc)^p+p\kcirc$ (that is, the Frobenius is surjective on $\kcirc/p\kcirc$).
-Note that an equicharacteristic valued field $k$ is deeply ramified if and only if it is perfect.
+Recall that a valued field $k$ is called {\em deeply ramified} if it is not discretely valued and $\kcirc=(\kcirc)^p+p\kcirc$ (that is, the Frobenius is surjective on $\kcirc/p\kcirc$).
+In particular, if $p>1$ then this condition simply means that $k$ is perfect, and if $\cha(\tilk)=0$ then this condition means that $k$ is not discretely valued.
 We refer to \cite[6.6.6]{GR} for many equivalent (and non-trivial) characterizations of this condition.
+Here we note only that any $a$ in a deeply ramified $k$ can be approximated by a $p$-th power up to $|pa|$.
+Indeed, since $k$ is not discrete we can find $c\in k$ such that $|p|<|c^pa|\le 1$.
+Hence $|c^pa-b^p|\le|p|$ for some $b\in k$ and we obtain that $|c^pa|$ is a $p$-th power in $|k^\times|$.
+Thus $|k^\times|$ is $p$-divisible and we could actually take $c$ with $|c^pa|=1$ achieving that $|a-(\frac bc)^p|\le|pa|$.